Why Does Google Translate Fail with PDFs? Find Out!

 Last week, a colleague sent me a 50-page technical document in German that needed translating for our Spanish team.
 My first instinct was to upload it to Google Translate's document feature.
 What happened next was exactly the kind of frustration that drove me to build AnyLangPDF in the first place.

-The translated PDF came back with overlapping text, broken formatting, and images that had completely disappeared.
+The translated PDF came back with the dreaded google translate pdf overlapping text issue, broken formatting, and images that had completely disappeared.
 Sound familiar?
-If you've ever tried translating PDFs with Google Translate, you've probably experienced this exact nightmare.
+If you've ever tried translating PDFs with Google Translate, you've probably faced this exact nightmare and lost valuable time repairing the layout instead of finishing your project.

 Let me walk you through why Google Translate consistently fails with PDFs and what you can actually do about it.